 Who Should Use Data Visualization?

-Anyone that is working with data and wants to communicate their insights should be using data visualization to help tell their story.
+Anyone who is working with data and wants to communicate their insights should be using data visualization to help tell their story.

 Data analysts and financial analysts